AnnaTSH/navixy-data-project/4/README.md

 ### Solution:

-After reading the [Navixy API description](https://developers.navixy.com/backend-api/getting-started/), I performed a series of API calls using Python to collect the most relevant information on the trackers (Navixy key entity, tracking device registered in our GPS monitoring system) available for the provided key.
+After reading the [Navixy API description](https://developers.navixy.com/backend-api/getting-started/introduction/), I performed a series of API calls using Python to collect the most relevant information on the trackers (Navixy key entity, tracking device registered in Navixy GPS monitoring system) available for the provided key.

 It is possible to flow data to Power BI directly from the API (**Get data** -> **Web** -> **Advanced**) and transform it using Power Query.